 Are there benefits available to caddies?

 Yes.
-Besides the pay per loop, caddies can play golf on Mondays when the club is closed.
+Besides the pay per loop, caddies can play golf on select Mondays when the club is closed.
 We also celebrate our caddies on Caddie Appreciation Day with a Caddie/Member Tournament and Banquet at the end of the golf season.
-Additionally, there are scholarships available to eligible, college-aged caddies.
+Additionally, there are scholarships available to eligible, college-bound caddies.

 What is the age requirement to become a caddie?